TristanCacqueray/tristancacqueray.github.io/content/blog/beautiful-haskell.md

 ## Conclusion

-I am routing for a better language than Haskell.
+I am rooting for a better language than Haskell.
 For example, I hope that Verse will deliver on its promise of a distributed transactional memory on top of an epic game engine, that sounds fantastic to me.
 But until then, Haskell remains my go-to language because it strikes a nice balance between usability, ranging from type level web DSL to hardware description language,